-Windows offers a number of sign-in options including Password (公), PIN (罪), Windows Hello (喬) and Picture password (云) authentication to prevent from unauthorized access.
+Windows offers a number of sign-in options including Password (♠), PIN (;;) and Picture password (♠) authentication to prevent from unauthorized access.
 If you have multiple sign-in methods set for a user account, you can select an option on the Windows login screen by clicking sign-in options.
+Password authentication is the default sign-in option.